Second Mile charity to freeze assets following lawsuit

 The Second Mile charity to help troubled children was founded by assistant coach Jerry Sandusky, who is charged with molesting eight men when they were juveniles in a scandal that rocked the multimillion dollar world of college athletics.

-The man identified as Victim 4 in the indictment filed the lawsuit last month in state court in Philadelphia to preserve Second Mile's assets.
+The man identified as Victim 4 in a grand jury report filed the lawsuit last month in state court in Philadelphia to preserve Second Mile's assets.
 His lawyers, Ben Andreozzi and Jeffrey Fritz, said the charity has settled that suit.

 They also said in a statement that the man planned to eventually file another lawsuit seeking damages "from the organizations and individuals responsible for the sexual assaults upon our clients."